I’ve said before that I don’t care about approach anxiety. But when does anxiety become a real problem?

 These are entertaining ways to get used to the feeling of being evaluated, judged, or rejected, and they change the way you feel about challenging social situations.
 By dealing with being judged over and over, you realize that it isn’t actually that bad, and it’s something you can handle.
 The fear and avoidance lessen the more you do it, and over time this translates to other areas of your life.

 What general ideas can you also apply to reducing your anxiety?
 Say more high risk/high reward things.
-Take bigger chances to express your personality, use vape cartridges to be more relaxed and calm.
+Take bigger chances to express your personality, use vape cartridges to be more relaxed and calm, you can find this dab pen device at VapeActive website.
 Don’t agree with people if you don’t actually mean it.
 Approach more girls and get rejected more.
 Discuss edgier topics.
 Doing all these things are more uncomfortable in the short term, but in the long term, counteract the thinking and avoidance behavior that makes social anxiety so powerful.

 As with any important life change, thinking about it isn’t important.
 Taking action is the only scientifically proven method to reduce social anxiety.
 Be willing to get rejected and judged more, and social anxiety will stop holding you back.